Distraction and a lack of focus can slay any business, stopping it dead in its tracks.

-Make sure to take time to rest and restore your brain to improve your focus on your startup.
+Make sure to take time to rest and restore your brain to improve your focus and help you keep distractions at bay.

 Goals help to maintain focus by reminding you of what you want to accomplish.

-Without goals, startup founders are much more likely to get distracted and pulled in too many directions.
+Without goals, you are much more likely to get distracted and pulled in too many directions.